Bruschetta is easily my all-time favorite appetizer!! Fresh juicy tomatoes, basil, and seasonings are piled high on garlic’d bread!

 How to Make Bruschetta

-If you’ve never made this classic Italian appetizer, you’ll find learning how to make bruschetta is easy, delicious and fresh.
+If you’ve never made this classic Italian appetizer, it’s easy, delicious and fresh.

 What Kind of Bread do you Serve with Bruschetta?

-You can serve this Tomato Bruschetta with any kind of bread or crackers.
+You can serve this tomato bruschetta with any kind of bread, crostini, or crackers.
 I have used French bread but I find that a baguette is the best option as it is easier to eat without all of the topping falling off.

 The bread is best brushed with olive oil and lightly toasted (which is the actual meaning of the word bruschetta).
 This step can be done hours ahead of time if you are preparing for guests!